Facebook Skip to main content

 Hosted by the UW Foster School of Business and the Milgard School of Business, UW Tacoma

 The 20th Financial Reporting Conference brings together leading experts from the FASB, SEC, corporate finance, accounting, and academia.
-Participants will explore current regulatory issues, tax policy evolution, and the role of generative AI in business strategy and auditing.
+Participants will explore current regulatory issues, the costs and benefits of non-GAAP reporting, agentic and off-the-shelf AI accounting solutions, and governing AI use in accounting.

 Washington CPE Credit Conference participants are eligible for up to 8 hours of Washington State CPA continuing education credit.